 The combined effect of the two proposed modules was further observed on the \dataset{NarrowWide} dataset, which contains extreme scene-scale variations.
 In the \dataset{Handheld-A-01} and \dataset{Handheld-A-02} sequences, the baseline method diverged due to a sharp reduction in voxelized point count in highly confined spaces, whereas the adaptive voxelization module helped preserve sufficient geometric constraints.
 In addition, the hybrid-metric state update improved robustness by exploiting point-to-point residuals when reliable point-to-plane constraints were unavailable in noisy or weakly structured regions.
-When both modules were jointly integrated, the full GenZ-LIO system consistently avoided divergence and achieved stable odometry estimation across all \dataset{NarrowWide} sequences, demonstrating the benefit of combining the two modules in challenging scale-variant environments.
+When both modules were jointly integrated, the full GenZ-LIO system consistently avoided divergence and achieved stable odometry estimation across all \dataset{NarrowWide} sequences, demonstrating the benefit of combining the two modules in challenging scale-varying environments.

-\subsection{Comparison with adaptive voxelization strategies}
+\subsection{COMPARISON WITH ADAPTIVE VOXELIZATION STRATEGIES}

-The second experiment compares the proposed scale-aware adaptive voxelization with existing adaptive voxelization strategies on an indoor--outdoor sequence.
-This experiment supports our second claim that the scale-aware adaptive voxelization enables robust state estimation while efficiently regulating computational resources by accounting for varying scene scales.
+The second experiment compares the proposed scale-aware adaptive voxelization with existing adaptive voxelization strategies in a confined--open scenario.
+This experiment supports our second claim that the scale-aware adaptive voxelization enables robust state estimation while efficiently regulating computational resources by accounting for varying spatial~scales.

 For a fair comparison, all adaptive voxelization strategies~\cite{reinke2022ral, lim2023ur, cheng2025ral} are evaluated within the same baseline LIO framework, PV-LIO~\cite{hviktortsoi2023pvlio}, with the adaptive voxelization module being the only varying component.
-The evaluation is conducted on the \dataset{Handheld-A-01} sequence of the \dataset{NarrowWide} dataset, which spans a wide range of scene scales, from extremely confined corners to open spaces.
+The evaluation is conducted on the \dataset{Handheld-A-01} sequence of the \dataset{NarrowWide} dataset, which spans a wide range of spatial scales, from extremely confined corners to open spaces.

 For LOCUS\,2.0~\cite{reinke2022ral} and LIVOX-CAM~\cite{cheng2025ral}, which aim to track a fixed target number of voxelized points, we set a fixed setpoint of $N_{\mathrm{desired}}^{\mathrm{fixed}} = 3,\!000$ to retain adequate geometric information in open outdoor scenes.
 For AdaLIO~\cite{lim2023ur}, which adopts a threshold-based switching strategy, we set the coarse voxel size, fine voxel size, and point count threshold to $d_{\mathrm{coarse}}^{\mathrm{fixed}} = 0.25\,\text{m}$, $d_{\mathrm{fine}}^{\mathrm{fixed}} = 0.05\,\text{m}$, and $\tau_N^{\mathrm{fixed}} = 1,\!000$, respectively.
 For the proposed method, the voxel size is adaptively adjusted to track the setpoint $N_{\mathrm{desired},t}$ that varies based on the scale indicator $\bar m_t$, where the lower and upper bounds of $N_{\mathrm{desired},t}$ are set to $N_{\min} = 1,\!000$ and $N_{\max} = 3,\!000$,~respectively.